G Suite gives your business two things:

 - A suite of office software for your company

-You’ll get all these tools with a G Suite subscription:
+You’ll get these tools with G Suite:

 - Gmail – email